nukleros/operator-builder/README.md

 ## TODO

-* sort out how to manage the --group --version --kind flags
-* re-implement workload config validation
+* use workload kind field to determine which type of workload (rather than differnt flags)
 * build API for workload collections
 * build APIs for component workloads